maemo-leste/maemo-leste.github.io/content/pages/droid4.rst

 .. [#] You need 4.14 or 4.15 with at least 10-15 patches.
 We will document
        this further and also create a repo with the patches applied.
        For now, see http://elektranox.org/droid4/
-.. [#] X works, but for hildon-desktop to work, the screen needs to be rotated
+.. [#] HDMI also works, but hildon-desktop does not deal with it too well
-       with xrandr, which then for some reason causes the screen to work fine, but the display is no longer updated.
 .. [#] Also PowerVR, but llvmpipe works, so we'll stick to that for a bit.